 - Once you choose the role, you will be proceeding to the stage where the question can be designed.

-Note: The following steps elucidate how to set up a Front-end Developer question.
-These steps are also applicable to the Back-end Developer and Full-stack Developer type questions.
+Note: The following steps explain how to set up a Front-end Developer question.
+These steps also apply to the Back-end Developer and Full-stack Developer type questions.
 You can view the detailed steps in creating questions for other roles in the Question Creation section.